The Best Cooler Buying Guide of 2017

 The HazMat style HydroLok zipper is one of the most welcome additions we’ve seen to these over the shoulder coolers.
 Even if you’re sloshing your way through serious white water your perishables will stay cold and dry.
 The Hopper 30 also includes multiple tie down points so that the cooler won’t be lost overboard on that white water adventure.

 There are subtle differences between the Yeti Hopper Two and the Yeti Hopper 30 that most won’t notice and which have to do with the length of time each will keep things cold (with the Hopper Two coming out on top by a neck).
-Other than that, and some equally subtle styling differences between the two models, the Hopper 30 compares favorably to our favorite cooler and would have also wound up in our Hall of Fame had there been room.
+Other than that, and some equally subtle styling differences between the two models, the Hopper 30 compares favorably to our favorite cooler.

 The 16 Can soft cooler is another outstanding product from Coleman and one that’s sure to get the attention of value seekers from sea to sea.
 Bring the 16 can cooler with you to sporting events, picnics, tailgate parties, barbeques, camping weekends as well as road trips and you’re ready for just about anything.
 The removable hard liner is FDA approved and provides a lot of structural integrity so that your hamburgers won’t get crushed.